nats-io/stan.java/.travis/deploying.md

 # Deploying

-See the java-nats repo for instructions on deploying.
+See the nats.java repo for instructions on deploying.